isomerpages/govtech-lpa-acp/pages/Roadshow and Mobile Clinic @ Heartbeat@ Bedok.md

 							<td><strong>Talk on LPA-ACP</strong>
                 <br><br><strong>Language:</strong> English and Mandarin
                 <br><br><strong>Speaker:</strong> Mr Victor Tang
 								<br><br><strong>Details: </strong>Find out more about why it is important to plan ahead and how you can start your legacy planning.
-Learn more about Lasting Power of Attorney, Advance Care Planning and how to use the My Legacy vault.
+Learn more about Lasting Power of Attorney (LPA), Advance Care Planning (ACP) and My Legacy.
                 </td>
             </tr>
   <tr> <td scope="row"> 11.30am to 12.30pm</td>
 							<td><strong>&nbsp;Celebrity Appearance by Artiste Lin Ru Ping and Mediacorp Personality Bukoh Mary</strong>
 <br><br>- Sing along with Lin Ru Ping&nbsp;
-<br>- Quiz Time: “How Well Do You Know about LPA and ACP” &nbsp;
+<br>- Quiz Time: “How Well Do You Know about LPA and ACP?” &nbsp;

-Stand a chance to win prizes!
+<br>Stand a chance to win prizes!
                 </td>
             </tr>
   <tr> <td scope="row"> 2.00pm to 3.30pm</td>
 							<td><strong>Talk on LPA-ACP</strong>
 								<br><br><strong>Language:</strong> English and Tamil
-								<br><br><strong>Details:</strong> Join us for an insightful talk on the Lasting Power of Attorney (LPA) and Advance Care Planning (ACP), as the speaker delves into the essential aspects of securing your future and making informed decisions about your healthcare.
+								<br><br><strong>Details:</strong> Join us for an insightful talk on making an LPA and ACP, as the speaker delves into the essential aspects of securing your future and making informed decisions about your healthcare.
                 </td>
             </tr>
 					 <tr> <td scope="row"> 4.00pm to 5.30pm</td>
 							<td><strong>Talk by Specials Needs Trust Company (SNTC) </strong>
 								<br><br><strong>Language:</strong> English
 								<br><br><strong>Speaker:</strong> Ms Wheeki Goh
-								<br><br><strong>Details:</strong> Secure your loved one’s future with comprehensive future planning talk, ensuring a system of support and trust for your special needs dependents.
+								<br><br><strong>Details:</strong> Secure your loved one’s future with comprehensive future planning, ensuring a system of support and trust for your special needs dependents.
                 </td>
             </tr>
 				  </tbody></table><p><strong style="color:blue"><b>Day 2 - 14 January 2024, Sunday</b></strong></p><table style="background-color:#fff" class="table table-striped table-inverse table-responsive">